rajarajeshwarir2021/MLOPS-sleephealth-analysis/README.md

 mlops_sleephealth_main
 ==============================

 This is an MLOPS based project for predicting the sleep health of a person based on their habits and various other factors.
+The user inputs the Gender, Age, Occupation, Sleep Duration, Stress Level, BMI Category, Heart Rate, Daily Steps, Blood Pressure Low and Blood Pressure High, based on the given input a prediction is made and the output is displayed.

+Click the link below to try it out!

 APP LINK: https://production-sleep-health-diagnosis.onrender.com